cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Basic Style for the Html Table output
  - Give all labels Targets
  - Figure out a system to allow StatusContext to help out postioning a new window vs the launch window
+ - Extract links from List Views and/or maybe an extract all to a form you can work thru?

 ## Ideas
  - Provide a bit of abstraction to easily do MarkDown help text - see pdftocairo notes in settings - that works ok but font size doesn't match, link handler is code behind...